-Trevor Leigh is an award winning Canadian actor, director and occasional sound designer working in film, television and in theatres across Canada.
+Trevor Leigh is an award winning Canadian actor, director and occasional sound designer working in film, television and in theatres across Canada and Europe.
 Trevor has amassed a body of work of immense diversity and style from Bilbo Baggins to Brutus from Josef Goebbels to Glenn Gould.
-Known for his intensity, commitment and craftsmanship Trevor calls Calgary home and is an icon of the Calgary arts community.
-He began the Art Ranch Theatre collective with playwright Ken Cameron and was responsible for the construction of two theatres in Calgary.
+Known for his intensity, commitment and craftsmanship He began the Art Ranch Theatre collective with playwright Ken Cameron and was responsible for the construction of two theatres in Calgary.
 He represented the Actor’s Fund of Canada for the Prairie provinces and was a founding member of the Blacklist Theatre Project, an artist driven collective of theatre professionals.

-Trevor is a passionate father, a proud Canadian and is an active traveller, motorcyclist, hiker, skier and has just taken up scuba diving!
+Trevor is a passionate father, a proud Canadian and is an active traveller, motorcyclist, hiker, skier and has recently moved to Osoyoos BC.

 He travels extensively and frequently and believes wholeheartedly that life is to be lived to the absolute fullest.